of graduate employers say relevant experience is essential to getting a job with them

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2021-2024.

 University College Birmingham is a recognised Institute of Travel and Tourism Centre of Excellence.

 University College Birmingham works with a wide range of organisations to ensure you receive the best possible training and qualifications recognised by industry.

 Work placements offer a wealth of benefits alongside your studies, helping you put your learning into practice, develop your skills and understanding of the workplace, boost your CV for your chosen career or enhance your UCAS application for higher education.
 Our hired@UCB team can help find the ideal placement for you.

 Work placement will form an essential part of your individual study programme and you will be expected to complete an appropriate placement related to your cabin crew college course.

 This course allows you to learn, develop and practise the skills required for employment and career progression within the aviation sector.
 The learning environment is realistic, which aids the development of skills, while also enabling you to gain an in-depth understanding of what is required for this global industry.

-On completion of the Level 2, you could progress onto our Travel and Tourism Level 3 course, or you could pursue a range of employment opportunities within the industry.
+On completion of the Level 2, you could progress onto our Tourism, Aviation, Events and Hospitality Level 3 course, or you could pursue a range of employment opportunities within the industry.